Marineland of Canada: Controversies

+Early controversies and protests

 Marineland and its owner John Holer have been involved in many controversies throughout the park's history.
 Animal rights activists have picketed regularly outside the park property for several years and continued to protest as of 2018.
 In 1977, the U.S. Department of Fisheries seized six bottlenose dolphins that had been illegally caught by John Holer in the Gulf of Mexico.
-In 1983, Niagara Falls mayor Wayne Thomson resigned amid controversy over a vacation given as a gift by a Toronto development firm and a land purchase made by his then-fiancé Bonnie Dickson.
-His fiancé bought some land in Niagara Falls from a seller who did not want it to be sold to Marineland.
+In 1983, Niagara Falls mayor Wayne Thomson resigned amid controversy over a vacation given as a gift by a Toronto development firm and a land purchase made by his then-fiancée Bonnie Dickson.
+His fiancée bought some land in Niagara Falls from a seller who did not want it to be sold to Marineland.
 Seven months later, she sold the plot to Marineland.
 Holer stated she acted as trustee and was accompanied by Thomson.
 In the 1980s, Greenpeace was the first activist group to raise concerns about keeping killer whales in captivity.
 It objected to the keeping in principle, although it stated that Marineland was one of the better facilities.
 The level of concern grew in the 1990s.
 In 1997, a protest was held outside the park by Ric O'Barry, the trainer of Flipper of the television series.
 Other organizations present at the protest included Friends of the Dolphins, Zoocheck Canada and Earth Island Institute.
 The protesters alleged that Marineland separated mother and child killer whales too quickly and four other whales were stored in unsuitable facilities.